viluiz/gan/UQ-PredGAN/README.md

-## Data Assimilation Predictive GAN (DA-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN
+## Uncertainty Quantification Predictive GAN (UQ-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN

-- 1.Compress_train.ipynb -> Compress the training snapshots (time steps) using PCA.

-- 2.Compress_test.ipynb -> Apply the PCA Compression to the first test dataset.
+- 1.ReadCompress.ipynb -> Read and compress the training snapshots (time steps) using PCA.
+Apply the PCA compression to the test datasets.

-- 3.Compress_test-uq.ipynb -> Apply the PCA Compression to the second test dataset.

-- 4.GAN-training.ipynb -> Train a GAN and save the model
+- 2.GAN-training.ipynb -> Train a GAN and save the model

-- 5.GAN-Prediction.ipynb -> Predict with the GAN
+- 3.GAN-Prediction.ipynb -> Predict with the GAN

-- 6.GAN-DataAssimilation.ipynb -> Assimilate observed data with the GAN
+- 4.GAN-DataAssimilation.ipynb -> Assimilate observed data with the GAN

-- 7.GAN-UncertaintyQuantification.ipynb -> Quantify uncertainty with the GAN
+- 5.GAN-UncertaintyQuantification.ipynb -> Quantify uncertainty with the GAN

 ### Requirements

 First execute in order:

-1.Compress_train.ipynb

-2.Compress_test.ipynb

-3.Compress_test-uq.ipynb
+1.ReadCompress.ipynb

-4.GAN-training.ipynb (optional - the trained model and scaler are already on the folder *.h5 / *.pkl)
+2.GAN-training.ipynb (optional - the trained model and scaler are already on the folder *.h5 / *.pkl)

 To execute: